 - Serious injury

-A person does not have to experience the event firsthand.
-Rather, hearing about a life-threatening event, especially from a loved one or someone close, can cause trauma.
+A person does not have to experience the traumatic event firsthand.
+Rather, hearing about a life-threatening or traumatic event, especially from a loved one or someone close, can cause trauma.

 Why Are Nurses Experiencing PTSD?